MohamedGhareeb933/gateway-spring/README.md

 # step 01: create users
 # step 02 : create schema and tables

-* user name , password , schema name should be used in spring properties file, take notes before changing it schema and table sql script has both structure of gateway table and device table , and has many to one relation between device and gateway
+* user name , password , schema name should be used in spring properties file, take notes before changing it.

+schema and table sql script has both structure of gateway table and device table , and has many to one relation between device and gateway

 * the spring program use java 11